-Both local ordinances and state laws have profound impacts on cats, and on the people caring for them.
-Alley Cat Allies advocates for life-saving legislation at the state level.
+Both local ordinances and state or regional laws have profound impacts on cats, and on the people caring for them.
+Alley Cat Allies advocates for lifesaving legislation at every level of government.

 How do I know the laws in my area?
 How do I make them better?
-Alley Cat Allies can help you locate your local ordinances and state laws, and make recommendations on what changes would help cats.
+Alley Cat Allies can help you locate your local ordinances and state or regional laws, and make recommendations on what changes would protect cats.
 Follow the steps in our Advocacy Toolkit and see our guide to model ordinances.
-Reach out to Alley Cat Allies for guidance in making change at the local level.
-And don’t be afraid to speak up!
-Talk to your local and state legislators to let them know cats and animal shelters are important to you.
-Look for alerts from Alley Cat Allies when relevant legislation is being considered.

 Local Laws and Ordinances

 The first step toward advocating for cats is to understand your local laws, such as local animal control ordinances, which are part of a city and/or county code.
 These ordinances often include sections on animal cruelty, ownership, at-large regulations, mandatory spay/neuter, and cat licensing.
 For community cats, the inclusion or omission of just a few words in these laws can be the difference between life and death.
 Many local laws are punitive.
 We seek to change them into positive laws that save animals and meet the needs of cats, caregivers, owners, and the community at large.